Galieve/benchbase-histories/README.md

 ### Smoke test

 The smoke test executes a reduced version of the other three experiments.
 After running the smoke test, three folders (`Smoke-Test-Sessions`, `Smoke-Test-Transactions` and `Smoke-Test-Comparisons`) are created, each with one sub-folder per benchmark (`twitter`, `tpcc` and `tpccPC` when applicable).
-In the case of `Smoke-Test-Sessions` and `Smoke-Test-Transactions`, each benchmark folder contains one sub-folder per isolation configuration (`SER`, `SI`, `RC`, `SER+RC`, `SI+RC`); while in the other case, only one sub-folder, (`Naive-vs-CheckSOBound`).
+In the case of `Smoke-Test-Sessions` and `Smoke-Test-Transactions`, each benchmark folder contains one sub-folder per isolation configuration (`SER`, `SI+RC`); while in the other case, only one sub-folder, (`Naive-vs-CheckSOBound`).
 At the end of the execution, each of these sub-folders contains two csvs.
 One, describing all information about all concerning executions and a second one, summarizing the executions showing the average result per case.
-In addition, in the case of the experiments `Smoke-Test-Sessions`, `Smoke-Test-Transactions` each benchmark folder  (`twitter`, `tpcc` and `tpccPC`) contain a `.png` describing the evolution of Algorithm 3 runtime (corresponding to Figures 5 & 6).
+In addition, in the case of the experiments `Smoke-Test-Sessions`, `Smoke-Test-Transactions` each benchmark folder  (`twitter`, `tpcc` and `tpccPC`) contain a `.png` describing the evolution of Algorithm 3 runtime (corresponding to a smoke-version of Figures 5 & 6).

 More information can be found in the file [smoke-test.sh](artifact-scripts/smoke-test.sh).